pik3d/19en/README.md

 From command to command, data is transferred in the form of ###-format files or by means of "pipe"( this saves time and disk space ).

-The framework can be installed on Windows 7, 10.
+The framework can be installed on Windows 7, 10, Linux (tested in Mint 21.1).
-Version 19.4 is compiled with JAVA-19 using javaFX .
+Version 19.5 is compiled with JAVA-19 using javaFX .

 Description of the framework, formats and install procedure in the file: pik3d_DOC.html (contained in the install archive: pik3d.zip).